 - During showings of Groundhog Day on TV, it is common to show the same commercial six times in a row for every ad break, or have every ad break consist of the same six commercials.
 (If you haven't seen the movie, just read up on the trope named after the film to understand.)
 The AMC repeat marathon in 2023 also played the same bumper for the film three times in a row.

 - This also happens when the station messes up airing a commercial, due to their need to air the whole commercial to satisfy their advertisers.
 If the station accidentally starts Commercial B too soon, cutting Commercial A short, you can rest assured Commercial B will be followed by Commercial A again.

-- Geico Insurance will frequently air two different short ads back-to-back.
+- GEICO Insurance will frequently air two different short ads back-to-back.
 Since Geico ads tend to be both short (the two together filled one "normal" ad slot) and clever (at least the first few times you see them), the end result isn't all that annoying.

 - Allstate Insurance does this too.
 Two short "This isn't the time to wish you had accident forgiveness" ads are shown together.

-- During the popularity of the 'Crazy Frog' ring tone in the United Kingdom (where this trope is generally not as noticeable) an advertisement for the sound featured on almost every ad-break on some satellites channels, often re-occurring.
+- During the popularity of the Crazy Frog ring tone in the United Kingdom (where this trope is generally not as noticeable) an advertisement for the sound featured on almost every ad-break on some satellite channel, often re-occurring.
 This prompted large numbers of complaints to the industry regulator who responded saying that essentially they were in no position to stop a paid for advertisement simply on the grounds of repetition.
-(Later it was ruled, because of the nature of the subscription service the Crazy Frog was advertising, that it couldn't be shown before the watershed.
+(Later it was ruled, because of the nature of the subscription service the Crazy Frog was advertising, that it couldn't be shown before the watershed.)

 - McDonald's has used the third variation of this trope, using three commercials (featuring Line Rider, a black kid in a white shirt having fruit blasted at him, and a girl inexplicably acting like a chicken).
 Another version they did was the "dad forgot the fries" commercial.
 In the first spot, you see a father buy food for his family and eat fries all the way home, so when he comes home, there are no fries left to give to his family.
 The kids cheer when he comes home, but become disappointed when there are no fries, so he goes out to buy more.
 End commercial.
-The second one starts the same, but this time when he comes home, it's to an empty house and his wife says to him "you did it again, didn't you?"
+The second one starts the same, but this time when he comes home, it's to an empty house and his wife asks him "You did it again, didn't you?"

 - Faithful viewers of Mystery Science Theater 3000 on the Sci Fi Channel suffered through a relentless deluge of Kahlua Mudslides.